Where the cars are the stars! The San Diego International Auto Show features the widest variety of new vehicles under one roof.

 About as San Diego as San Diego itself, Pizza Port has been around since 1987 and is widely considered some of the best pizza in San Diego.
 To top it off, they brew their own delicious craft beer.
 Stop in with your dog and enjoy a pie, a pint and the ocean breeze on the large outdoor patio.

-Football specials and over 100 craft and local beers on tap.
+Football specials and more than 100 craft and local beers on tap.
 Dogs are welcome on the patio.
 They also have a special menu just for dogs.

 Anthony's Fish Grotto La Mesa